hughperkins/coriander/doc/walking.md

 Actually, a deeper node can be connected to multiple shallower nodes, as long as they each have a different depth. otherwise they could be merged.
 However, if a deeper does point to two shallower pools ,they can be sequenced:

 <img src="img/space_sequencing.png?raw=true" />

+So, to summarize:

+- nodes only for pools
+- values are indexed in a global `value => pool` index
+- pools have a single `shallower` attribute, pointing to one or zero shallower pool
+- pools have set of `deeper` pools, pointing to zero, one, or many deeper pools
+- if a pool already has a shallower pool, and we need to connect another shallower to it, we choose the deepest, and connect that, then connect from this node to the shallower.
+So each pool has either zero or one shallower pool connected to it.